 Then why some people are able to believe or have faith & some others don’t ?

-First, it is necessary for the gospel of Christ to be preached so that sinners can hear, then believe & be saved.
-Many haven’t heard the real gospel, some have heard a counterfeit & many others are trying to be good or doing good works to attain salvation.
-This is the reason we must preach the true gospel to every person, in every nation, in the whole world (Matthew 28:19, 20; Mark 16:15,16; Luke 24:46, 47).
+First, it is necessary for the real gospel of Christ to be preached so that sinners can hear, then believe & be saved.
+Many haven’t heard the real gospel, some have heard a counterfeit & many others are trying to be good or doing good works to attain salvation. (many of them belong to religious groups that are ministers of the Old Covenant or a mix.
+The only way to read & understand the Old Testament, is through Jesus Christ.
+If someone does not believe that Jesus is the Christ, a veil remains when reading the Old Testament.
+2 Cor.3:11-17).
+This is one of the reason we must preach the true gospel to every person, in every nation, in the whole world (Matthew 28:19, 20; Mark 16:15,16; Luke 24:46, 47).